-Cognitive Biases That Sabotage Team Collaboration
+Cognitive Biases That Sabotage Team Collaboration at Work

 Cognitive biases shape how we perceive and respond to the world, often operating below conscious awareness.
 While biases can sometimes be helpful, they can also undermine team collaboration by distorting judgment, promoting misunderstandings, and creating unnecessary conflict.
 Here, we’ll examine the cognitive biases that most commonly impact team dynamics and strategies to address them to foster a more collaborative work environment.